 Potential Energy Shortfall Forecasted by Regional Power Grid Operator

 Cedar Falls Utilities and many utilities in the Midwest are members of the Midcontinent Independent System Operator (MISO).
-MISO operates the regional electric system serving Iowa and surrounding states.
-MISO monitors the electric grid and directs the operation of electric generating plants and the transmission of electricity to utilities.
+MISO manages a large portion of the electric grid throughout Iowa and the surrounding states.

-MISO recently issued an alert that the region may not be able to generate enough electricity during peak demand times this summer.
+MISO recently issued an alert that the Midwest region may not be able to generate enough electricity during peak demand times this summer.
 Peak electric demand usually occurs when temperatures are high and lots of electricity is used to cool buildings.
-The North American Electric Reliability Corporation (NERC) echoed this warning in a recent summer reliability report.
-NERC’s assessment placed the MISO region in the “high risk” category for energy capacity shortfalls.

-If an energy shortfall occurs in the MISO region, CFU and other utilities in the area could be called on to run local electric generating plants and cut energy demand.
-In extreme cases, limited, controlled power outages (rolling blackouts) may be required.
-Controlled power outages are necessary in an emergency to prevent long-term damage to the electric grid.
+If an energy shortfall occurs utilities across the Midwest including CFU and other local utilities could be called on to run electric generating plants and cut energy demand.

 - Turn your air conditioner off or turn the temperature up to 78 degrees or higher